daizeuz-dred/daizeuz-dred/README.md

-### CREDITS to @HELLINFIX for all his work and sources.
+### CREDITS to @HELLINFIX for all his work and base sources.
 Thanks Sar!